Bobby Johns (American football)

-Bobby Johns (born May 17, 1946) is a former football coach.
+Bobby Johns (born May 17, 1946) is an American former football coach and player.
 He served as an assistant coach in the college ranks for many years as well as head coach for a pair of high schools and at the University of West Alabama from 1997 through 2000.
 He is also a former college football All-American defensive back who played for coach Bear Bryant at the University of Alabama.

 Early years

 After graduating from Banks High School in Birmingham, Alabama, Johns enrolled at the University of Alabama.
 Playing quarterback in high school, during his freshman year he moved to defensive back.
 For the Crimson Tide, Johns was a member of the 1965 national championship team, was selected All-SEC three times (1965–1967) and All-America twice (1966–1967).
-He was selected in the 12th Round of the 1968 NFL Draft by the Kansas City Chiefs, but elected to pursue a coaching career instead.
+He was selected in the 12th Round of the 1968 NFL/AFL draft by the Kansas City Chiefs, but elected to pursue a coaching career instead.
 As recognition for his career at Alabama, Johns was elected to the Alabama Sports Hall of Fame in 2010.